 This elegant boutique hotel located on the outskirts of Naousa town is home to more than 40 rooms and suites, several with private pools.
 The vibe at Cove Paros is Boho elegance - the pool scene is stunning boasting shallow turquoise water, plush neutral sun beds and raffia umbrellas.
 Rooms are beautifully appointed, designed with Cycladic styled cues.
 Lots of whites and neutrals.

 If a one bedroom studio suits your holiday, this Airbnb Plus property is a gem.
-The space is absolutely charming with flagstone floors, concrete bathrooms finishes, wooden detailing and even a small bougainvillea outside the front door.
+The space is absolutely charming with flagstone floors, concrete bathrooms finishes, wood detailing and even a small bougainvillea outside the front door.
 Ideally located in Naousa, walking distance to shops, restaurants and the waterfront.

 A 33-luxury suite hotel, located just inland from Naousa Bay.
 Parilio boats minimalist design throughout the property including archways, columns and concrete materials all in neutral tones.
 The spacious suites open up to private patios, some with plunge pools.
-Parilio is a short drive to Kolimpithres Beach and Naousa.
+Parilio is a short drive to Kolympithres Beach and Naousa.

-Parocks is a gorgeous luxury option located on the island's east coast.
-It feels wonderfully secluded, but the property is just 10-minutes from main Naousa town, and one of the island's prettiest secret beaches is a short stroll away.
+Parocks is a gorgeous luxury option located on the island’s east coast.
+It feels wonderfully secluded, but the property is just 10-minutes from the main Naousa town, and one of the island’s prettiest secret beaches is a short stroll away.
 Rooms are simple, stylish and luxurious.

 PAROS NEREIDS VILLA AMPHITRITE